Python Script to Extract PO Box Numbers

 r"""

-(?: # Non-capturing group for PO Box variants
+(?: # Non-capturing: PO Box prefix variants

 p(?:ost)?\s*o(?:ffice)?\.? # PO, P.O., Post Office, PostOffice